mlwmlw/AngularJS-rwdImageMaps/README.md

 # AngularJS RWD Image Maps

-### An AngularJS Directive that allows image maps to be used in a responsive design by recalculating the area coordinates to match the actual image size on load and window.resize
+### An **Pure** AngularJS Directive that allows image maps to be used in a responsive design by recalculating the area coordinates to match the actual image size on load and window.resize

 ---